Ernest and Mary Hemingway House

 The Ernest and Mary Hemingway House, in Ketchum, Idaho, is listed on the National Register of Historic Places in 2015.
 The National Register does not disclose its location but rather lists it as "Address restricted."
 The house itself is private, and not open to the public.
+Visitors to the house are permitted on an invitation-only basis.

+Description

+The house, and its associated 13.9 acres of land alongside the Big Wood River, is located in Ketchum, Idaho.
+It is listed on the National Register of Historic Places for its association with the writer and as an example of mid-century architecture.
+The house still contains Hemingway's personal possessions and furniture.